Logo BusinessBecause - The business school voice

 Specialization is also related to customization, which is another big factor for online masters candidates.
 Students can customize and design their degrees around their own needs.

 Many schools offer access to online masters courses, through massive open online course (MOOC) platforms like Coursera, which students can take either independently, or redeem as credits to count towards a masters.
-These ‘stackable’ options are attractive for students looking to brush up on specific subjects before opting into the master’s program.
+These ‘stackable’ options are attractive for students looking to brush up on specific subjects before opting into their master’s program.

 Sanjeev believes popularity for these types of courses may reflect a shift away from broader programs like the MBA, and towards specialized masters.
 Thunderbird actually stopped offering a full-time MBA some years ago.
 “The future is full customization,” he says.